 Use the department name in parentheses plus the number to find your class in the course catalogue.
 For example FINA-N 110 is the listing for Studio Art for Nonmajors in the Fine Arts Department.

-Miscellaneous Fees
+■Miscellaneous Fees

-Refer to the Office of the Bursar web site for a complete listing, http://bursar.indiana.edu.
+Note: All fees are subject to change without notice by action of the Trustees of Indiana University.
+Official fees are published on the Office of the Bursar web site, http://bursar.indiana.edu.